ethpandaops/ethereum-package/README.md

     //  - params for the CL nodes will be ignored (e.g. CL node image, CL node extra params) "launch_additional_services": true,

+    // Which blockchain explorer should be used
+    // "light" will use the light beaconchain explorer developped by pk910
+    // "full" will use the explorer developped by the beaconcha.in team
+    // defaults to "light"
+    "explorer_version": "light",

     //  If set, the package will block until a finalized epoch has occurred.
     //  If `waitForVerifications` is set to true, this extra wait will be skipped.
     "wait_for_finalization": false,